 The Charles (Chuck) Poland, Jr. Alabama Act 2013-347 - Trespass on a School Bus makes it a Class "A" misdemeanor to trespass on a school bus.

+a Class "A" misdemeanor to trespass on a school bus.
 Such offenses include a punishment of up to a year in jail.

 Unauthorized entry on Alabama school buses has increased dramatically in recent years.
-The Charles "Chuck" Poland, Jr. Act specifically addresses the issue of trespassing on an Alabama school bus and will help school systems protect students and school bus drivers by vigorously prosecuting persons who do so.
+The Charles "Chuck" Poland, Jr. Act specifically addresses the issue of trespassing on an Alabama school bus and will help school